Artwork

 The viewer lies on the forest floor, looking up at towering mushrooms that seem to merge with a geometric universe.
 This perspective evokes the dissolving of boundaries during psychedelic or spiritual experiences: when what is “real” becomes fluid, and perception deepens beyond its ordinary range.
 The fractals hint at the hidden structures of existence — patterns that shape both matter and mind.
 It’s a visual reflection on consciousness as a layered phenomenon: every reality containing another just beneath its surface.

-Made in Rotterdam, the Netherlands, 2021
+Rotterdam, 2021

 118x84cm